 This post contains affiliate links.
 Click here to see my full disclosure policy.

-I had some left over blue chalky paint and it was too bright of a color.
-I decided to mix in some black paint to deepen the blue base.
-I don’t remember the color of blue but it was from Country Chic Paint and I mixed that with the black from General Finishes.
+I had some leftover blue chalky paint and it was too bright of a color.
+So I decided to mix in some black paint to deepen the blue base.
+I don’t remember the color of blue but it was from Country Chic Paint, similar to this tide pool blue.
+The blue chalk paint was mixed with lamp black from General Finishes.

 I always recommend mixing a small amount of paint before attempting to mix enough for a dresser.
 I use a paint syringe ( <- – – – just like this one) to mix small amounts of paint to make a sample.
 You will want to write down your ratio of colors, especially if you love the color and want to recreate the same mix.

 At times, I also mix different brands of paint together.
 I know the manufacturers will recommend not doing this, but I have experimented enough and know it has worked well for me.
 It is easier to use what I have on hand so as not to waste my supplies.

 I have a confession on this one.
 Unfortunately, I did not keep track of the paint ratio mix.
 I just kept adding black paint to the blue until I had the perfect paint color of deep blue.
 I always add small amounts of paint when mixing colors, especially strong colors like black.
 Black can overpower the base color and just turn it into an ugly color of black, so be careful and use small amounts when mixing paint colors together.